What is the course about?

 This course is designed for students who already have already planned a self-publishing project (poetry, fiction or non-fiction) and are looking for guidance on the writing, editing and marketing of their book.

 The Tutor: Helen Cox holds an MA in Literature and Creative Writing from the University of York St John.
-She has been published widely in journalism, non fiction and had her first two novels published with HarperCollins.
-Helen also trained at the Institute of Education and has taught creative writing for several years.
-Her previous speaking engagements include guest lecturing at City University and The N21 Film Festival.
+She started out in self-publishing in 2010 and has been published widely in journalism, non fiction and poetry.
+Helen currently writes novels for Quercus Books and has taught creative writing for more than a decade.
 She has also been invited to speak on numerous radio programmes including BBC Radio 4’s Woman’s Hour.

 What will we cover?